sut-ai/notes/notebooks/2_uninformed_search/index.md

 * Cutoff failure value: It defines no solution for the problem within a given depth limit.

 Look at the example:

 ![](https://github.com/mohsenosl99/notes/blob/master/notebooks/2_uninformed_search/images/depth-limited-search-algorithm.png)

+At first we determine a level until which we are going to expand nodes.
+For the first step we consider it to be zero.
+We expand the nodes with DFS startegy and check them if they are goal state or not.
+If the goal state were not among them, we return to the begininng node and start again but this time we expand the nodes a level deeper which would be level one.
+We proceed until when we reach out the desired state.

 ### Performance Measure: